NYCPlanning/ud-digital-practice/content/pages/2021/02/tutorial-2-modeling-analysis-at-the-building-scale/index.md

 Since zoning is so complicated, it's very likely you won't get a perfect result.
 So UDTools gives you the ability to modify the zoning envelope when you need to before generating a massing.
 Think of this as a "tool sharpening" moment, can overcome the shortcomings of the "blunt tool" of built-in zoning with something that makes more sense
     - designer or planner can intervene with information you know that the tool doesn't know

-**(test this out with Site A (which doesn't create an accurate envelope) - show Carsten the wonky envelope's that are generated**

 Try making a small change to the envelope before moving on to the next step.
 Some methods to try: